 Between Santo Domingo and Tribunal Metro Stops

-This is more bohemian (code for less expensive) area than the area between Chueca and Grand Via.
+This is more up-and-coming area than the area between Chueca and Grand Via, but just as charming.

 The main zero waste store here is El Granel De Corredera.
 It has a huge range of bulk store cupboard items but no liquid refills, no bakery and no fruit and veg.
 There is a very good grocery store across the road with a good range of package-free fruit and veg and bread that would serve as a good complement.